Established 2005

 From 2004 to 2019 I taught Film and Cultural Studies, Film and Media Production, as well as in English Literature, Creative Writing, Citizenship Studies and Academic Research Skills at various colleges and education institutions throughout the north west of England.

-As a Creative Director, I've also written, directed, edited and produced over 50 independent film productions since 2005 and, in turn, marketed, promoted and exhibited a number of these to cinema audiences over the years, often accompanied by appearances for media outlets such as Prospect and Jacobin.
+As a Creative Director, I've also written, directed, edited and produced over 30 independent film productions since 2005 and, in turn, marketed, promoted and exhibited a number of these to cinema audiences over the years, often accompanied by appearances for international media outlets such as Prospect and Jacobin.

-As well as numerous music videos and commercial promos, my filmography includes the music documentaries 'Iceland: Beyond Sigur Rós' (short, 2010), 'Manchester: Beyond Oasis' (feature, 2012) and 'Liverpool: Beyond The Beatles' (feature, 2015); my multi-award winning debut feature film, 'Nobody Loves You and You Don't Deserve to Exist' (2022); and, more recently, my award-winning short film adaptation of Franz Kafka's classic parable from 1915, 'Before the Law'.
+As well as numerous music videos and commercial promos, my filmography includes the music documentaries 'Iceland: Beyond Sigur Rós' (2010), 'Manchester: Beyond Oasis' (2012) and 'Liverpool: Beyond The Beatles' (2015); my multi-award winning debut feature film, 'Nobody Loves You and You Don't Deserve to Exist' (2022); and, more recently, my award-winning short film adaptation of Franz Kafka's classic parable from 1915, 'Before the Law'.

-Indeed, my production work was recognised by the Houses of Parliament in 2009 with an Early Day Motion commending my efforts to raise issues related to teenage knife and gun crime.
+Indeed, my filmmaking was recognised by the Houses of Parliament in 2009 with an Early Day Motion.

-Moreover, I'm currently working on 'Autism and the Arts: Poetry with Peter Street' (2025), a 40 minute documentary which explores autism, poetry and social class in the north west of England.
+Moreover, I've recently completed work on 'Autism and the Arts: Poetry with Peter Street' (2025), a 40 minute documentary which explores the remarkable life of the 76 year old autistic poet and memoirist in the north west of England.

-Furthermore, I've been working as a freelance journalist since 2022, writing articles and reviews which have been published nationally and internationally by The Morning Star, Culture Matters, Counterfire, and WBAI Radio in New York.
+Furthermore, I've been working as a freelance writer since 2022, writing articles and reviews about independent films and film publications which have been published nationally and internationally by The Morning Star, Culture Matters, Counterfire, and WBAI Radio in New York.

-Finally, as the host and editor of the Serious Feather Arts podcast since 2023, I interview leading academics and authors about their latest publications, research projects and productions.
+In turn, as the host and editor of the Serious Feather Arts podcast since 2023, I've interviewed leading film/media academics and authors about their latest publications, research projects and productions.